 Stallworth is receiving 30 days in jail, probation, and community service.
 He killed a man while driving drunk.
 Talk about a blunder in the law, its Leonard Little all over again.
 I keep hearing legal experts defend such a lenient punishment, saying that he cooperated with the law, that he has a clean record, and that the family wanted this issue quickly resolved.
 I don’t care if this guy was a saint, how does he not only get a DUI, but also kills a man and only gets 30 days in jail?
 How can anyone justify this?
+There are people out there who are caught in such accidents and have a lawyer who is trying to help the family get through this because it can heavily impact a family.
 Vick gets 2 years for running a dog fighting ring, and Stallworth gets a month in jail for killing a human being.

 Now to the last pending case: Plaxico Burress.
 Burress suffered an accidental self-inflicted gunshot wound when his pistol began sliding down his leg; apparently in reaching for the gun he inadvertently pressed the trigger, causing the gun to fire.
 The following Monday, Burress eventually turned himself in to police to face charges of criminal possession of a handgun.
 Plaxico didn’t have a New York license to carry a concealed weapon.
 The minimum punishment for unlawfully carrying a handgun is 3½ years.
 Even Mayor Bloomberg has chimed into this ordeal saying that if Burress doesn’t face the fullest extent of the punishment that it would be making “a mockery of the law”.
 Bloomberg makes it sound like it’s a pretty straight forward penalty, carry an unlicensed handgun and go to jail for 3 ½ years.
 So how is it possible that Plaxico does not receive that same penalty?
 It seems like the only the person doing something about these athletes is Roger Goodell, the NFL commissioner.
 While he doesn’t have a say in the legal system, in the NFL he’s the judge, jury and executioner and doing one heck of a job.